Student Development Competencies

-The Student Development Competencies address what the Division of Student Affairs believes is essential for a college student to add to their UC education and become a proud graduate, ready to conquer their future.
+The Student Development Competencies address what the Office of Student Affairs believes is essential for a university student to add to their Utica education and become a proud graduate, ready to conquer their future.
 The Student Affairs staff also supports the academic competencies that are being addressed primarily by the faculty (the five intellectual skills), as teaching of the student competencies in both realms are a shared responsibility.
-We are all educators and we take it upon ourselves to ensure that every student gets the most out of their college experience.
+We are all educators and we take it upon ourselves to ensure that every student gets the most out of their University experience.

 Each co-curricular competency is met by assessing whether students have accomplished the learning outcomes associated with that particular competency.
 Assessment is done through combining student reflections from co-curricular transcripts with the event and club or organization participation on PioHub.

-All the competencies also line up with the larger institutional goals, also known as Utica College's Academic Promise: The 5 Key Intellectual Skills.
+All the competencies also line up with the larger institutional goals, also known as Utica University's Academic Promise: The 5 Key Intellectual Skills.

 What Is it?